Student Special Programs

 • Be a California resident (or AB540/Dreamer)

-• Enroll in a minimum of 12 units at LBCC per semester
+• Enroll in a minimum of 12 units at LBCC per primary terms (Fall and Spring semesters only)

 Long Beach College Promise

-Fueling The LBCP is a dynamic partnership between Long Beach Unified School District, Long Beach City College, California State University, Long Beach, the City of Long Beach, and the Port of Long Beach.
+Fueling the LBCP is a dynamic partnership between Long Beach Unified School District, Long Beach City College, California State University, Long Beach, and the City of Long Beach.

 The Long Beach College Promise is a First-Year Experience (FYE) program for direct high school matriculants from Long Beach Unified School District.
 LBCP also extends to Mayfair, St. Anthony and St. Joseph high schools.